 - Before pursuing any career path, it’s important to Know your “I” and Why.
 Take some time to evaluate your VIPS: values, interests, personality, and skills.
 What are you most passionate about?
 What kind of work excites you and why?

-- If you need help with this, visit the Career Studio where you can meet with a Career Advisor who can help you navigate what career paths might be a good fit for you.
+- If you need help with this, visit the Career Studio where you can meet with a Career Design staff member who can help you navigate what career paths might be a good fit for you.

 - What are your long-term career goals and how would an advanced degree help you achieve these goals?